-Public Description of Psychoanalytic Psychology
+Public Description of Psychoanalysis in Psychology

-Psychoanalytic psychology is a specialty of professional psychology distinguished by its body of knowledge and methods of treatment.
+Psychoanalysis in psychology is a specialty of professional psychology distinguished by its body of knowledge and methods of treatment.
 Its theories of personality cover human development, abnormal and normal behavior, social behavior and even artistic functioning.
 Cognitive processes, affective reactions and both conscious and unconscious processes are part of its purview.

 One of its most noteworthy and historically distinctive features is its focus on implementing long-term, intensive, psychotherapeutic activity, employing such interventions as dream interpretation, attention to free association, analysis of the therapist-patient relationship and other distinctive foci in order to achieve effective character transformation.
 More recently, psychoanalytic intervention methods have been developed that produce short-term therapies, group therapy, marital and family therapy, and milieu therapy, all of which make use of the distinctive features of psychoanalytic theory of personality development.

 Advanced Scientific and Theoretical Knowledge Germane to the Specialty

 Specialist training for psychoanalysis in psychology is entered only postdoctorally.
 Such training is intensive, typically stretching out for several years, and is conducted in formal training institutes developed for this purpose.
 The typical contents imparted during the training are quite broad and comprehensive.

 These include courses and seminars in which attention is paid to theory building in psychoanalysis and the specific contents of the psychoanalytic personality theories: traditional Freudian theory, the British school of object relations, contemporary theories of the construction of the self and its disorders, and ego psychology focusing on patterns of normal development.
 The theory and tactics of interpersonal psychoanalysis are studied.
 Knowledge is imparted about the findings of empirical research within the specialty, including its limitations and as yet unanswered questions.